Role of Community Development Organizations in Conflict Resolution

-As another example, if past conflicts were not resolved well and to the satisfaction of both parties, the community development organization can sponsor the same types of get-acquainted meetings and common meals as a way to ease tensions enough to allow a formal negotiation process to begin.
+As another example, if past conflicts were not resolved to the satisfaction of both parties, the community development organization can sponsor the same types of get-acquainted meetings and common meals as a way to ease tensions enough to allow a formal negotiation process to begin.
 The community development organization also could work on finding some neutral mediators from NGOs that aren’t involved in the disputes to help that peace process bring a more durable solution.

 Food scarcity provides an example of the approach that less wealthy societies should take to such conflicts: community development organizations need to work smarter, not harder.
 Get your most educated members really engaged in creating new solutions that will work in your culture and geographic setting.
-Good internet research for worldwide examples that might help resolve your conflict, followed by the education of ordinary people in how those solutions might work, is the key in today's world.
+Good internet research for worldwide examples that might help resolve your conflict, followed by the education of ordinary people in how those solutions work, is the key in today's world.

-When a community development organization wants to see a real reduction in conflicts such as border disputes, which clearly are beyond the scope of most community development organizations, the answer is to learn to form good partnerships and coalitions.
+When a community development organization wants real reduction in conflicts such as border disputes, which clearly are beyond the scope of most community organizations, the answer is to learn to form good partnerships and coalitions.
 We have written about partnerships in our August, 2017, newsletter, and described an even more complex and effective approach called collective impact in the December, 2017 edition.
 See our newsletter archive for links to those articles.

 Lastly, we want to urge that community development organizations in Africa learn to emphasize their assets, not their liabilities.
 In the U.S. we have a movement called asset-based community development, and we suggest that you to learn about it and then apply that same way of thinking to your own local situation.